Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 C) The lord, The hunter and the fox= alternative to Rock,Paper,Scissors.
 Using LIST data type and IF,ELIF and ELSE STATEMENTS.

 D) Battle Master= Build the optimal army to defeat the dreaded orcs.
 Demonstrate how to use GLOBAL Function to interact with global variable within a function.
+Implement the use of TRY, EXCEPT AND BREAK statements and WHILE loops

 E) Blood Pit= Fight a selection of monsters in the blood pit to gain reputation and glory.
 Demonstrate how to use data structure (LIST) to interact with global variable within a function.
 Also demonstrate a function with multiple arguments.

 F) Mini gamble = A simple 'Shell' game where you make bets on which pot the stone is under.
-Using WHILE LOOP and BREAK STATEMENT.
+Using WHILE loop and BREAK statement.

 G) Dungeon Hack  = an Adventure simulation game.
 You need to pick a band of adventurers and complete a dungeon run.
 Depending on the combination of adventurers it will dictate the outcome of the dungeon run.
 Using FOR LOOP and LIST data type.

 H) The Haunted House= A mini adventure game.
 Your main goal is to escape the house with the loot.
 Using NESTED DICTIONARY data type.

 I) A Grot's Life = A Survival crafting Game written in standard library where you play as a grot doing what a grot do.
 Version implements OOP Object oriented programming whilst Version B also implements 'IMPORT'statement eg: transfering functions/class/lists from other scripts.
+Using Class is 'best' method to interact with global variables within functions.

 J) The Slumber of the Doom King= Break into the Doom King's castle and steal as much gold as possible and find an escape before the king consumes your soul.
 Using DICTIONARY,WHILE LOOP, GLOBAL VARIABLES.